nervosnetwork/ckb/rpc/README.md

 Allowing arbitrary machines to access the JSON-RPC port (using the `rpc.listen_address` configuration option) is **dangerous and strongly discouraged**.
 Please strictly limit the access to only trusted machines.

 CKB JSON-RPC only supports HTTP now.
-If you need SSL, please setup a proxy via Nginx or other HTTP servers.
+If you need SSL, please set up a proxy via Nginx or other HTTP servers.

 Subscriptions require a full duplex connection.
 CKB offers such connections in the form of TCP (enable with `rpc.tcp_listen_address` configuration option) and WebSockets (enable with `rpc.ws_listen_address`).